Overcoming

 Joshua and Kalev - Caleb insist that, whatever the challenges that lie ahead,

-has redeemed
+who has redeemed

 This study asks the question, are you willing